fallen-icarus/cardano-loans/README.md

 from the lender's perspective.
 The protocol introduces Lender Bonds, represented by a unique "Key NFT" minted for each loan.
 This NFT serves as the lender's proof of ownership over the debt.

 The owner of the Key NFT is the sole entity entitled to receive the loan's repayments.
-The key innovation is that this bond can be sold or transferred on a secondary market without affecting the borrower's obligations.
+This bond can be sold or transferred on a secondary market without affecting the borrower's obligations.
 The new owner of the Key NFT can update the required payment address and the protocol will trustlessly ensure that payments are routed to the current holder of the Key NFT.
 This provides lenders with exit liquidity and, more importantly, creates a stable, predictable asset (the loan's cash flow) that can be packaged into loan-backed securities, forming the essential second layer of a mature credit market.

 ### Trustless Reputation: The Foundation of Risk Assessment